 CASA is a volunteer-based, nonprofit organization that trains and supervises community volunteers to represent the best interests of our most vulnerable citizens - child victims of physical, sexual or emotional abuse and neglect.

-Volunteer CASA Advocates are appointed by judges to be a voice for these children in court.
+Volunteer CASA Volunteers are appointed by judges to be a voice for these children in court.
 The desired result is that children are placed into safe, loving homes where they can thrive.

 Volunteer Advocates ensure that each child has a voice in court and that the Judge receives up-to-date, pertinent information so important decisions may be made regarding the child's educational and health related needs, therapy, visitation, and ultimately permanency.
 Each Volunteer Advocate is vital in determining a safe and permanent home for the child.